DamianOtto/II_Project/README.md

 Masking services

-At times, a system may have conflicting services installed.
+Installed services may have conflicting.
 For example, there are multiple methods to manage networks and firewalls.
 To prevent from accidentally starting service, that service can be *masked*.
+Mask is a stronger version of *disable*.
+Using *disable* all symlinks of the specified unit file are removed.
+If using *mask* the units will be linked to /dev/null

 ![](https://i.imgur.com/MjiXKeU.png)